ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  ``target=<directory>``

    This install option is used to set the target directory where ROCm will be installed.
-   The ``target`` option is only used as an option for ROCm installation and is not required for an AMDGPU driver install.
+   The ``target`` option is only used as an option for ROCm installation and is not required for an AMD GPU Driver install.

    When ``target=<directory>`` is not specified in the ``<options>`` list, the installer uses a default installation path for ROCm.
    For the command line interface method, the default install directory is ``$PWD``.